 China’s Top 15 Social Networks.
 China’s social networking landscape is diverse and thriving.

 No single player is nearly as dominant as Facebook in the U.S. and there’s a long tail of networks for different users (urban and rural) and different purposes (social, dating, and games).
 Here is China’s SNS universe for the top 7 sites.
+And here is a table of the top 15 social networks in China.
+Please note this table is more a work-in-progress than a finished product.
+Finding reliable numbers on the Chinese internet is notoriously difficult: there are lies, damned lies, and Chinese statistics.
+The Top 15 (in words) Qzone - China’s largest social network is built on the back of the 637 million active accounts for Tencent’s QQ Messenger.
 Club Kids: The Social Life of Artists on Facebook.
 Facebook is the platform on which our generation negotiates its artists’ respective brands and the tenuous connections between them.

 Facebook is tactically governed by a kind of silent populism– the subtle linking of identities through ‘Likes’, ‘Shares’, and brief but favorable commentary.
 Silence, in this case, is fitting because the formation of social ties is a gradual process on the part of the Facebook viewer, who accumulates an understanding of which artists are in lockstep with whoever else through incremental calculations based on memory, viewership, and discussion.
 The murky edges of who is in what clique form over time and are highly permeable.
 This is unlike the directly communicative methods of OWS, for instance, where the decisions and allegiances of a group are established directly and necessitate the simultaneous participation of all in a single moment.

 But what is it that we call “work?”
 8 Reasons Young Americans Don't Fight Back: How the US Crushed Youth Resistance.
 Traditionally, young people have energized democratic movements.